-- Peer-on-peer abuse may affect boys differently from girls, and that this difference may result from societal norms (particularly around power, control and the way in which femininity and masculinity are constructed) rather than biological make-up. - Barriers to disclosure will also be different.
-As a result, schools need to explore the gender dynamics of peer-on-peer abuse within their settings and recognise that these will play out differently in single sex, mixed or gender- imbalanced environments. - Children with Special Educational Needs and/or Disabilities (SEND) are three times more likely to be abused than their peers without SEND,60 and additional barriers can sometimes exist when recognising abuse in children with SEND.
-These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to a child's disability without further exploration; - the potential for children with SEND to be disproportionately impacted by behaviours such as bullying and harassment, without outwardly showing any signs; - communication barriers and difficulties, and overcoming these barriers; - some children may be more likely to experience peer-on-peer abuse than others as a result of certain characteristics such as sexual orientation, ethnicity, race or religious beliefs.
+- Child-on-child abuse may affect boys differently from girls, and that this difference may result from societal norms (particularly around power, control and the way in which femininity and masculinity are constructed) rather than biological make-up. - Barriers to disclosure will also be different.
+As a result, schools need to explore the gender dynamics of child-on-child abuse within their settings and recognise that these will play out differently in single sex, mixed or gender- imbalanced environments. - Children who are lesbian, gay, bi or trans (LGBT) can be targeted by their peers and in some cases, a child who is perceived by their peers to be LGBT can be just a vulnerable. - Children with Special Educational Needs and/or Disabilities (SEND) are three times more likely to be abused than their peers without SEND,60 and additional barriers can sometimes exist when recognising abuse in children with SEND.
+These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to a child's disability without further exploration; - the potential for children with SEND to be disproportionately impacted by behaviours such as bullying and harassment, without outwardly showing any signs; - communication barriers and difficulties, and overcoming these barriers; - some children may be more likely to experience child-on-child abuse than others as a result of certain characteristics such as sexual orientation, ethnicity, race or religious beliefs.